Gymea Bay, New South Wales: History

 The local Dharawal people hunted, fished and gathered food and materials over the area but there appears to be no sites of settlement with more suitable sites nearby.
 There are Aboriginal rock markings and middens at the headlands of the North West Arm of Port Hacking.

 The settlement at Gymea Bay grew around the transport access to the Port Hacking River.
 With the opening of a railway line from Sydney to Sutherland in 1885, carts and coaches could reach Gymea Bay as the closest point on the Port Hacking River by relatively easy grades.
 Gymea Bay Road originally led all the way to the shore of Gymea Bay where a wharf and boat shed developed and mail and supplies were taken by boat to houses along the Port Hacking River.
 With the operation of the Sutherland to Cronulla tramway from 1911 to 1931 and the Sutherland to Cronulla railway with Gymea railway station opening in 1939, Gymea Bay developed from a rural area into a recreation and holiday area with fishing shacks and holiday homes.
-Boats could be hired at the boatshed.
 By the 1920s, a coach depot was built on what is now the reserve and playground at the intersection of Gymea Bay Road and Sylvania Road South (now Casuarina Road).
 A general store was operated by Mr. & Mrs. Jarvis from 1921 and Post Office opened.
 Electricity arrived in 1926.
+Tank water gave way to reticulated water supply from the 1930s.

 Church of England services were held at private homes from 1927 and a church hall, St. Barnabus Church, was built at 276a Gymea Bay Road and held its first service in March 1929.
 A progress association, now Gymea Bay Community Association, was formed and a community hall was built on Sylvania Road South (now 26 Greygum Place).
-Tank water gave way to reticulated water supply from the 1930s.
-Gymea Bay Public School opened in August 1935 with 65 students at what was then the fringe of the settlement, on the site of the current Old School Park.
-Another general store, churches, a joinery factory, a playground, tennis courts at Sylvania Road South (now 5-7 Casuarina Road) and later a butcher's shop all developed at or near the intersection of Gymea Bay Road and Sylvania Road South (now Casuarina Road).
+Gymea Bay Public School opened in August 1935 with 65 students.
+Another general store, churches, a joinery factory, a playground, tennis courts at Sylvania Road South (now 5-7 Casuarina Road) and later a butcher's shop all developed at or near the intersection of Gymea Bay Road and Sylvania Road South.

 Gymea Bay Baths were built and Gymea Bay Amateur Swimming Club developed as did a short lived sailing club and club boatshed on the shore opposite the baths.
 Kemp's Cosy Cabins and Caravan Park operated on the south of the peninsula with cabins and camping sites from Ellesmere Road to the North West Arm of the Port Hacking River where it had a large two-storey sandstone boatshed and function hall.
 Another tennis court was built at 250 Gymea Bay Road.
 A petrol service station opened at 237 Gymea Bay Road, opposite Vernon Avenue, and a much larger bus depot was built at 227 Gymea Bay Road.